 Also, it is important to know that operators have to pay 15% of the profits due to service taxes.

 Anyway, opening operations in the UK market seems to be a good move, as the gambling industry in the country is growing fast, with a gross gambling yield (GGY) that increased from 8.4 billion British pounds in 2011 to approximately 14.4 billion British pounds in 20181.

-As the brick and mortar casinos, online businesses in the UK must be licensed and regulated by the Gambling Commission, too.
+Like brick and mortar casinos, online businesses in the UK must be licensed and regulated by the Gambling Commission, too.

 The Gambling Act of 2005 also regulates this vertical, called “remote gambling” inside the document, as it includes telephone, radio, TV, or any other kind of electronic device.
-It was the text that introduced considerations about the Internet gaming sector for the first time, helping the online betting to grow with the beginning of legal online sportsbooks and casinos.
+It was the text that introduced considerations about the Internet gaming sector for the first time, helping online betting to grow with the beginning of legal online sportsbooks and casinos.

 In 2014, the Parliamentary Act was amended to cover all online gambling companies offering gambling services to UK citizens (offshore operators).

 According to the UKGC’s findings, in 2017 a third of the UK gambling industry was online, and it is growing in popularity at an exponential rate.
-In 2019, 21% of adults surveyed by the Gambling Commission had gambled online in the previous four weeks, while 18% did it in 20182.
+In 2019, 21% of adults surveyed by the Gambling Commission had gambled online in the previous four weeks, while 18% did so in 20182.